Seliaste/nme/README.md

-## warning: this is not working yet. instructions on how to run will be added later once this has basic features
+## warning: this project has been archived and moved to https://codeberg.org/Seliaste/nme

 # nme